wxsd-sales/call-queue-bot/README.md

-# Mindy Bot (Out)
+# Call Queue Bot

 Welcome to our WXSD DEMO Repo! <!-- Keep this here -->

-Mindy Bot Out, gets a post request once the responder starts a session.
+Call queue bot also known as Mindy bot, gets a post request once the responder starts a session.
 On getting the post request and based on the post request, if the request URL is '/virtual-nurse-request', Mindy Bot creates a new space, generates JWT token to both requester and responder, adds requester and responder to the space created and generate a response link and send it as the post resquest response and also to the soap box as a request.
 But if the request URL is '/virtual-nurse-sip-address-request', Mindy Bot creates a new space, generates JWT token to both requester and responder, adds requester and responder to the space created, gets the SIP Address for the room, sends the SIP Address as a response and also sends a soapbox request.

 <!-- Keep the following here -->